Example 2: Task Dependencies & Result Passing

 📧 Email Notifications

-If a task fails it can notify via email: - The name of the failing task - The python function being executed with its args and kwargs - The traceback of the error - The tasks that could not be executed in the process due to this failure.
+After a run, the report can notify via email.
+For each failure it includes: - The name of the failing task - The python function being executed with its args and kwargs - The traceback of the error - The tasks that could not be executed in the process due to this failure.

 )